MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

  1. Open your app project in Android Studio and go to **File > New > New module**.
  2. Select **Import .JAR/.AAR Package**.
- 3. Select Microsoft.Intune.MAM.SDK.aar to create a module for the *.AAR* file type.
+ 3. Select Microsoft.Intune.MAM.SDK.aar to create a module for the *.AAR- file type.
  4. Right-click the module or modules containing your app code and go to **Module Settings** > **Dependencies tab** > **+ icon** > **Module dependency**.
- 5. Select the MAM SDK AAR module you just created and click **OK**.
+ 5. Select the MAM SDK AAR module you just created and select **OK**.
 This will ensure that your module compiles with the MAM SDK when you build your project.

 ### ProGuard

 Your application may already use [ProGuard] (or any other shrinking/obfuscation mechanism) as a build step.
-The Intune App SDK has ProGuard configuration rules which must be included in that build step.
+The Intune App SDK has ProGuard configuration rules that must be included in that build step.
-Including the *.AAR* in your build, as described above, automatically integrates the SDK's configuration into the ProGuard step, so the necessary class files are kept.
+Including the *.AAR- in your build, as described above, automatically integrates the SDK's configuration into the ProGuard step, so the necessary class files are kept.
 If you've properly included the *.AAR*, no other change is needed.

 The [Microsoft Authentication Library (MSAL)] ships with its own ProGuard configuration.
 If your app integrates MSAL, refer to the [MSAL documentation] for more detail.

 ## Build tooling

 The SDK provides build tools (a plugin for Gradle builds and a command-line tool for non-Gradle builds) that perform MAM replacements automatically.
-These tools transform the class files generated by Java compilation; they do not modify the original source code.
+These tools transform the class files generated by Java compilation; they don't modify the original source code.
-You are required to use either the Gradle plugin or command-line tool.
+You're required to use either the Gradle plugin or command-line tool.

 **The build tooling alone is not sufficient to fully integrate your application.**
 The tools perform [class and method replacements] only.
-They do not perform any more complex SDK integrations such as [Multi-Identity], [Registering for App Protection Policy], [Policy for limiting data transfer between apps and device or cloud storage locations], or [MSAL configuration], which must be completed before your app is fully Intune enabled.
+They don't perform any more complex SDK integrations such as [Multi-Identity], [Registering for App Protection Policy], [Policy for limiting data transfer between apps and device or cloud storage locations], or [MSAL configuration], which must be completed before your app is fully Intune enabled.
 Carefully review the rest of this documentation for integration points relevant to your app.

 ### Impact on debugging